Dadan Island

-Dadan Island (Tatan, Taitan Island, Tae-tan/Taetan) (大膽島 (tōa-táⁿ tó, Island of Boldness, Dàdǎn Dǎo), originally 大擔島) is an island in Lieyu Township, Kinmen County, Fujian Province, Republic of China (Taiwan).
+Dadan Island (Tatan, Taitan Island, Tae-tan/Taetan) (大膽島 (tōa-táⁿ tó, Island of Boldness, Dàdǎn Dǎo), originally 大擔島) is an island in Lieyu Township, Kinmen County, Fuchien Province, Republic of China (Taiwan).
 The island is in the Taiwan Strait, along the coast of Mainland China.
 It is located approximately 12,000 m to the southwest of Lesser Kinmen (Lieyu) and approximately 4,400 m from Xiamen (Amoy).

 History

 In March 1853, HMS Rattler struck a sunken rock at Amoy, China and was severely damaged.
 She was beached at Tae-tan (Dadan) for repairs.

 Since 1949, Dadan Island has several times become the battlefront of conflicts between the People's Liberation Army and the Republic of China Armed Forces.

 On July 26, 1950, ROC forces on the island, in total 298 soldiers, repulsed an attack (大擔島戰役) from a People's Liberation Army force of 700 soldiers that landed on the island.

 In October 1951, Chiang Ching-kuo visited the island and gave the island its current name.

 Chinese Nationalist spokesmen reported that Chinese Communists shelled Dadan and Erdan between June 26–28, 1957.
 At that time, Chinese Nationalist strength on the islands was around 1,100 men.

 On May 9–10, 2002, President Chen Shui-bian visited Dadan (Tatan) and delivered remarks concerning Cross-Strait relations.

 On 30 June 2014, the control of the island and surrounding islets was handed over from the Republic of China Armed Forces to the civilian under the Coast Guard Administration of Kinmen County Government.

 From 26 July until 31 October 2018, the island was opened to the public on trial basis which attracted 3,000 people in total.
 On 1 March 2019, the island was officially opened for tourism.
 A maximum of 150 people can visit the island on a given day and sight-seers must apply for permission to visit ten days before their visit.
 Residents of Mainland China, Hong Kong and Macau are prohibited from visiting the island.

+In July 2024 the Kinmen County Government said tours to the island would resume on a trial basis.